N-Medvedev/TREKIS-4/README.md

 # TREKIS-4
  Time-REsolved Kinetics in Irradiated Solids

-A hybrid code combining Monte Carlo and molecular dynamics simulation of the effects of SHI impact on matter
+A hybrid code combining Monte Carlo and molecular dynamics simulation of the effects of radiation impact on matter.
+It can model swift-heavy ion, photon, electron or positron impacts.

 For all details and instruction, address the files TREKIS_4_manual_v1.2022.01.22.docx (currecntly only available in Russian)